All fields required

 If your accident involved any type of injury, your damages may be significant.
 At this point, it is essential to schedule a free initial consultation with a personal injury law firm to discuss your legal options.
 In this no-obligation meeting, an attorney will review the facts of your case and determine if there is an evidentiary basis for a claim.

 Should an attorney determine that you have legal grounds for a viable personal injury claim, he or she will likely take your case on a “contingency-fee” basis.
 This means you will not owe any attorney’s fees unless he or she obtains a settlement or court judgment on your behalf.
-Generally, it’s worth having a personal injury attorney represent your rights because it helps you achieve maximum compensation for your tangible and intangible losses.
+Generally, it’s worth having an experienced attorney represent your rights because it helps you achieve maximum compensation for your tangible and intangible losses.

 Many personal injury cases never make it to trial because both parties reach a settlement beforehand.
 In many cases, two parties may achieve a resolution before filing a lawsuit becomes necessary.
 Sometimes, the simple act of getting an attorney involved can help expedite the process and help recoup the losses that arise from the accident.